Dentistry for Kids

 Dentists and Children- How it Works

 When we are examining your child’s teeth, the first thing we will do is take some time to greet your child.
 We want to get to know them because that will make their experience - and our job - much easier.
 Then we will look at your child’s teeth, to check and see if they are coming in correctly, or if there is damage.
 We want permanent teeth to come in properly.
 We may choose to take x-rays of your child’s teeth because we want to make sure there are no issues.
 X-rays can help us find cavities, gum disease, and problems with the jaw.
 We will also take the time to clean your child’s teeth to a bright, shiny whiteness.
+If tooth decay and cavities are severe we may also need to put a dental crown over the tooth to protect it.

 After we have a look at your child’s teeth, we may be able to make recommendations for their care.
 We may have pointers for cleaning their teeth, such as toothbrushes and special toothpaste depending on their age.
 If you are a parent, and you want information so you can protect the teeth of your child, give Queen Anne Family Dental a call at (206) 424-4450.